Affiliate links on Android Authority may earn us a commission. Learn more.

-Vertical mice are nothing new, but the Logitech MX Vertical is the first such mouse to come from the peripheral maker.
-According to Logitech, the MX Vertical offers up to a 10-percent reduction in muscle strain due to the mouse’s tilt angle of 57 degrees.
+Vertical mice are nothing new, but the Logitech MX Vertical is arguably the best in terms of comfort, features, and brand trust.
+According to Logitech, the MX Vertical offers up to a 10% reduction in muscle strain due to the mouse’s tilt angle of 57 degrees.

-Apart from the solid ergonomics, the MX Vertical also offers several distinct features.
-The mouse offers up to four months of battery life and can be recharged through the USB-C port.
+The MX Vertical also offers several distinct features, apart from solid ergonomics.
+The mouse provides up to four months of battery life and can be recharged through the USB-C port.
 Also, the MX Vertical features wired and wireless options over Bluetooth and USB, respectively.

-Using the trackball and metallic plate together results in an ergonomic and comfortable mouse experience.
+The trackball and metallic plate combine for a peak ergonomic and comfortable mouse experience.
 If you’re concerned about the trackball’s speed, the Precision Mode button next to it slows the tracking to a crawl.

 If you want an inexpensive option for a vertical mouse, the Autley Wireless Vertical Mouse should be at the top of your list.

-Featuring 800, 1200, and 1600DPI settings, Autley’s vertical mouse also features silent left and right clicks.
+It features 800, 1200, and 1600DPI settings, and the vertical mouse also features silent left and right clicks.
 Also available are a DPI button below the scroll wheel, forward and back buttons, and a strip of light below the thumb rest area.
-The forward and back buttons do not work in MacOS, unfortunately.

 Also read: 10 best standing desk options available

-With the Evoluent Mouse Manager, you can configure all of the VerticalMouse’s buttons.
-You can also change how the buttons work in certain applications, a nice inclusion for the productivity-focused.
+With the Evoluent Mouse Manager, you can configure all VerticalMouse’s buttons.
+You can also change how the buttons work in specific applications, a nice inclusion for the productivity-focused.

 The Contour Design Unimouse is one of the most versatile ergonomic wireless mice.
 You can adjust the angle and extend the thumb rest for a wider grip.
 Additionally, there are both right-handed and left-handed versions.